openedx/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

      - Learners respond to a question by dragging text or objects to a specific location on an image.
      - Full support; mobile-ready
+   * - :ref:`Drag and Drop`
+     - Learners respond to a question by dragging text or objects to a specific location on an image.
+This version of the drag and drop problem type is deprecated and should not be added to a course.
+For more information about the fully supported drag and drop problem type, see :ref:`drag_and_drop_problem`.
+     - Not supported
    * - :ref:`External Grader`
      - An external grader is a service that receives learner responses to a problem, processes those responses, and returns feedback and a problem